 The Security Assistant: Netty the Watchdog is a less urgent form of security feature — this character is a memorable, brand-reinforcing feature which lives in the accounts section of the app and offers a bit-by-bit approach to improving account security.

 This project was an important lesson in user sensitivity toward matters of security — there was a delicate balance between a user flow which gave users the feeling of security and one in which users felt pushed around.
-The three key flows were iterated three times and while there is a good amount left to design and test, this seemed to be a strong initial scouting of the mobile app for Nettoken, who were happy with the work and informed us they will be implementing elements from our design early in 2019 when they build the app themselves.
+The three key flows were iterated three times and while there is a good amount left to design and test, this seemed to be a strong initial scouting of the mobile app for Nettoken, who were happy with the work and implemented these designs early in 2019.